ELITE-TEAM-09/Group7-Calculator-Challenge/README.md

 The program should handle invalid inputs gracefully and display appropriate error messages.

 Extra deliverables
-Host your site on Netlify or Vercel
+Host your site on Netlify or Vercel: https://jovial-griffin-257dc8.netlify.app/

 Host your repository in the Elite Team organization.
 The naming format should be group-number name/calculator-mini-app.
 Example  Group-4/calculator-mini-app